chansey97/parsing-rkt/README.md

 1. Not support non-backtracking behaviour, e.g. `<|>` in `parsec`.

-   Therefore, it may have some performance issue and in some case it may not be able to give you precise error reports.
+   Consequently, it may have some performance issue and in some case it may not give you precise error reports.

-2. Not support merge error, e,g. `mergeError` in `parsec`.
+2. Not support merge error, e.g. `mergeError` in `parsec`.

-   Therefore, it may not be able to give you precise error reports.
+   Consequently, it may not give you precise error reports when input string is illegal.